Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 - Michigan State's games this season have gone over 48.5 points four of six times.

-- The two teams combine to score 60.5 points per game, 12.0 more than the total in this contest.
+- The two teams combine to average 60.5 points per game, 12 more than the total in this contest.

-- This contest's total is 1.0 point above the 47.5 these two squads combine to allow per game this season.
+- This contest's over/under is one point more than the 47.5 these two squads combine to allow per game this season.

 - The Spartans and their opponents have scored an average of 54.2 points per game in 2021, 5.7 more than Saturday's total.